-- 10.01 The apprentice's hours of work shall be the same as the regular hours of work of the journeyperson with whom he/she is working. - 10.02 If required, apprentices shall be paid overtime rates in accordance with the overtime provisions contained in the current Collective Agreement, based on the apprentice's regular rate of pay.
+10.01 The apprentice's hours of work shall be the same as the regular hours of work of the journeyperson with whom they is working.

+10.02 If required, apprentices shall be paid overtime rates in accordance with the overtime provisions contained in the current Collective Agreement, based on the apprentice's regular rate of pay.